 I would recommend these poles for all uses including thru-hiking, high routes, desert slogging, packrafting, day hikes, splitboarding, backcountry skiing, and snowshoeing.
 For adventures requiring the crossing of snow-fields, Black Diamond is now also offering a Whippet-Ready version of the Alpine Carbon Corks.
 If you need even more stow-ability, consider the Black Diamond Alpine Carbon Z Trekking Poles which fold up easily for air travel.

-Disclosure: The author owns this product.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author owns this product.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author